rubiefawn/remedy/docs/core.md

 - **Language:** a language cannot be read, written, or spoken without aptitude in that language.

+- **Magic:** some spells and tricks might specify special rules for how to handle aptitude with it.

 ### Mastery

 Sometimes a character has expert command over a certain skill or weapon.
 This is represented by expertise; an upgrade from aptitude.
 Ability rolls with expertise are **2d20 <img src="assets/symbols/up.svg" class="emoji">**.
 On character sheets, mastery is denoted by **<img src="assets/symbols/star.svg" class="emoji">** next to the applicable item.